-Unmetered Device wattage/Device wattage is determined from the Load Table or Agreed Load for a non-contestable unmetered load.
+Unmetered Device wattage/Device wattage is determined from the Load Table.

 Unmetered Device count/Device count is determined from the Inventory Table.

 Period load is switched on is determined from the On/Off Table.

 - (b) The calculation methodology detailed in (a) may be used to calculate metering data for non-contestable unmetered loads, where deemed appropriate by the MC. - (c) The MC must ensure that other non-contestable unmetered load metering data calculations are approved by AEMO before implementation.